 DDD is easily identified and most patients will accept the diagnosis without any question.
 This makes it much easier to get them into treatment ASAP and start earning money.

+The most common forms of spinal surgery used to correct DDD are spinal fusion and the more recently developed disc replacement surgery procedure.
 Fusion is a procedure that actually removes the flexibility and mobility from the vertebral joints by combining vertebrae into one solid piece of bone.
 Screws, cages and pins are often used to secure the bones together.
 This procedure goes against the evolutionary development of the spine.
 The spine is designed to bend and flex.
 A solidified spinal segment will cause the deterioration of surrounding spinal levels, leading to a degenerative wave effect and further surgical procedures throughout the spine.
 Fusion is a very invasive surgery and the recovery time is long and difficult for the patient to endure.

 Disc replacement is a procedure in which an artificial spinal disc is implanted into the spine to allow the removal of a degenerated disc.
 This procedure has promise, but is still in its infancy.
 Long-term studies are not available regarding the best artificial disc design to use.
 There are a few designs in limited use and many more in clinical trials.
 At least this procedure aims to maintain the mobility of the affected spinal levels.
 The procedure is less invasive than many traditional spinal surgeries.